nicholaswmin/fsm/README.md

 ## FSM as a `mixin`

-You can pass your own objects to setup as FSM's; a similar concept to using a [Mixin][mixin].

-Some cases, i.e subclasses which `extend` other classes, cannot use further inheritance to add FSM behaviours in addition to their current behaviour.[^2]

 Passing an object as 2nd argument to: `fsm(states, obj)` sets up the FSM on the provided object.
+This is a concept akin to a `mixin`[mixin].

+This is helpful in cases like subclassing; where further inheritance cannot be used to add FSM behaviours in addition to the extended behaviour.[^2]

 > example: A `Turnstile` functioning as both an [`EventEmitter`][ee] & an `FSM`: